DPO : Définition

 - Appoint a DPO to replace the CIL

-- Keep their initial CIL, in addition to a DPO appointed per the GDPR.
+- Keep their initial CIL and a DPO appointed per the GDPR